monicahq/monica/docs/installation/update.md

 **Notes:**

-1. If you get an error of the following format:
+* If you get an error of the following format:
 ```
 ERROR 1064 (42000) at line 264: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near .....
 ```
 It means that the database schema you're trying to import into does not match the schema of that database you've exported from.
-This is usually due to a change in the schema between Monica version.
-Should only happen if you're migrating from an old, unupdated version of Monica to a new version on a new machine.
+This is usually due to a change in the schema between Monica version, and should only happen if you're migrating from an old, unupdated version of Monica to a new version on a new machine.
 Please file an issue if you see this error and we will attempt to assist you.

 You should now be able to access your Monica instance with the same credentials used for the old instance.